Director of RITT

 Early Attachment Repair for Adults

-Kris SantaMaria developed RITT in response to a shortage of trauma trained therapists and a need for organized trauma-focused training.
+Kris SantaMaria, LCSW, developed RITT in response to a shortage of trauma trained therapists and a need for organized trauma-focused training.
 It took her years to find the right tools for effective treatment.
 RITT bridges the gap between graduate programs and integrative therapies, enabling emerging therapists to treat trauma effectively much sooner in their careers.